 Breaking News: Trump Downgrades Soaring Rhetoric On Campaign Promises.
 At an August rally in No. Carolina: (if you elect me) "Prices will come down, and they'll come down fast.
-Not only with insurance, In a Time Magazine interview in December: "It's difficult to bring down the price of groceries once they've gone up."
+Not only with insurance, with everything.'
+In a Time Magazine interview in December: "It's difficult to bring down the price of groceries once they've gone up."
 One of his favorite talking points at rallies was that tariffs would fill the government coffers to overflowing.
 During a recent post-election appearance on "Meet The Press," he said (you guessed it) he could not guarantee that tariffs would not lead to higher consumer prices.
 He added "I can't guarantee anything, I can't guarantee tomorrow."
+He might also have added he could guarantee he wouldn't be going to prison thanks to voters he himself described as "poorly educated."
 On the September debate stage, Trump promised to end the Russia-Ukraine conflict 'before even becoming president."
-Trump suggested (yep) ending the war in Ukraine "would be more difficult than easing tensions in the Middle East," another subject this buffoon has not a clue about. grants in Ohio got labeled dog eaters to give stupid politicians something to fearmonger.
+At his first post-election press conference.
+Trump suggested (yep) ending the war in Ukraine "would be more difficult than easing tensions in the Middle East," another subject this buffoon has not a clue about.
+This from Rex Huppke, opinion writer for USA Today:

+"An entire community of legal immigrants in Ohio got labeled dog eaters to give stupid politicians something to fearmonger.
 A convicted felon who had been found liable for sexual abuse and charged with a multitude of other crimes, a guy who lies with such reckless abandon he has all but eradicated the idea of 'facts,' got elected president-again-on a promise of cruelty to others.
-Trump is irredeemable, and he brings out the worst Americans have to offer." us can't argue with was from a man who said "The country is currently blanketed with Trump has no conscience.
-You can kiss Those of us who voted for Kamala did so out of a sense of decency, a candidate to best See what Trumpers voted for?
-A bonafide clown show starring Orange Bozo.
-Keep in mind Trump received 49.81 percent of the popular vote while Kamala garnered 48.33 percent, a margin of 1.48 percent.
-But 1.7 percent voted for "other" candidates.
-There really was no landslide as Trump claims since 50 percent of Americans reject- Trump hasn't even been given the oath of office by Chief dictator-maker Roberts and he's wasting no time creating havoc with our Start by making Canada the 51st State?
+Trump is irredeemable, and he brings out the worst

+Americans have to offer."

+One comment about this article some of us can't argue with was from a man who said "The country is currently blanketed with some form of psychosis."

+"drama," but the dysfunctional mess of the first Trump presidency could be even worse the second time around.
+Republicans will have control, but they'll need to stop fighting among themselves to accomplish anything.
+Democrats may decide to just sit back and watch the opposition party implode.
+Both parties working together for the benefit of the American people is what's supposed to happen --- don't hold your breath.

+Prime Minister Trudeau wasted no time in

+heading down to Mara Lago to kiss up to

+Trump instead of saying what my Quebecois

+Memere would surely have told him- "Mange

+muscle though, like considering shutting off

+electric power to some of our northern states.